 As of October 11th, D.C. has only recorded 0.27" of rain compared to an average of 4.93" for the past 6 weeks!

 The dry weather has taken a toll on area lawns and many trees are starting to drop leaves as a defensive measure.
 This way they store what little water they have for the body of the tree.

 If your lawn has shown signs of stress, you might want to water.
 You might also want to leave it alone and not mow.
 Mowing adds extra stress to your lawn.

 RELATED: Fall Foliage Prediction Map and why leaves change color

-The latest Drought Monitor shows that we are in either "Abnormally Dry" or "Moderate" drought conditions across much of the region.
+The latest Drought Monitor shows that we are in either "Abnormally Dry", "Moderate" or "Severe" drought conditions across much of the region.
 (This map is updated every Thursday).
 Drought conditions continue to worsen as we wait for a pattern change.

 As of Friday, October 11, 2019 the outlook into early October calls for temperatures to be above average and for precipitation to be below.